dwatson62/rps-challenge-javascript/README.md

 ## Synopsis

-A redo of the Rock Paper Scissors Challenge, using Javascript and jQuery
+A redo of the Rock Paper Scissors Challenge, using Javascript and jQuery.

 ## Technologies Used

 - Javscript
 - jQuery
-- Sinatra
+- Node, Express
 - Jasmine

 ## Collaborators